Richard Edgcumbe, 2nd Earl of Mount Edgcumbe: Political career

 Edgcumbe was also Lord Lieutenant and Vice-Admiral of Cornwall between 1795 (succeeding his father) and 1839.

+Supporter of the Arts

+Edgcumbe was a patron to the artist Nicholas Condy who made paintings of Cotehele and Mount Edgcumbe House.

 Writer on music

 Edgcumbe was the author of Musical Reminiscences of the Earl of Mount Edgcumbe, containing a list of the operas he heard from 1773 to 1823.
 This book has been often cited by musicologists concerned with operatic history from Mozart to Rossini.
-He also composed an Italian opera seria, Zenobia., which was staged but once at the King's Theatre in 1800, starring Brigida Banti.
+He also composed an Italian opera seria, Zenobia, which was staged but once at the King's Theatre in 1800, starring Brigida Banti.

 Family

 Lord Mount Edgcumbe married Lady Sophia Hobart, daughter of John Hobart, 2nd Earl of Buckinghamshire, on 21 February 1789.
 They had five children: